Crypto-Expert/stratum-mining/README.md

 #Credits

-* Original version by Slush0 (original stratum code)
+* Original version by Slush0 and ArtForz (original stratum code)
-* More Features added by GeneralFault, Wadee Womersley and Moopless
+* More Features added by GeneralFault, Wadee Womersley, Viperaus, TheSeven and Moopless
 * Scrypt conversion from work done by viperaus
-* PoS conversion done by TheSeven
 * Multi Algo, Vardiff, DB and MPOS support done by Ahmed_Bodi and Obigal

 #License